 Most studies have found that not every person reacts to this supplement in the same way.
 Some may experience more results and health improvements, while others deal with creatine side effects like indigestion and fluid retention.
 Below we’ll look a the pros and cons of using it, what to expect if you begin “creatine loading,” and how you can maximize your results while still using this supplement safely.

-- Helping with protein synthesis, which increased growth of lean muscle mass.
+Creatine helps with protein synthesis, which increased growth of lean muscle mass.
 Creatine also increases body weight due to muscles filling with more water.
 Some research found that one week of taking creatine supplements increased body mass by about 0.9–2.2 kilograms (2.0–4.6 pounds).

-- Improved strength and power output.
+Studies indicate that creatine improved strength and power output.
 Creatine storage capacity in our muscles is limited, but it increases as muscle mass increases.
 Supplementation has the ability to regenerate ATP stores faster during intense physical activity, helping sustain effort and prevent fatigue.

-- Seems to help maximize performance during high-intensity interval training (HIIT).
+In addition, creatine helps maximize performance during high-intensity interval training (HIIT).
 Studies find that it improved work performed during sets of maximal effort muscle contractions, single-effort sprint performance and during repetitive sprint performance.

-- May help reduce severity of depression symptoms, according to animal studies and small pilot studies in humans.
+Creatine may help reduce severity of depression symptoms, according to animal studies and small pilot studies in humans.

-- Cardioprotective properties, as it may help protect the heart and blood vessels.
+Another creatine study shows that it may offer cardioprotective properties, as it may help protect the heart and blood vessels.
 It has also been shown to support increased endurance and anaerobic cardiovascular capacity.

-- Potentially helps improve bone density when combined with resistance training.
+Creatine potentially helps improve bone density when combined with resistance training.

 Generally speaking, creatine seems to be safe, but there are some dangers of creatine.
 Some people might not react very well to taking higher doses, such as if they have an existing kidney problem or enzyme defect that makes digesting protein difficult.